SharePoint/sp-dev-docs/docs/spfx/css-recommendations.md

 }
 ```

-Because the selector begins with the unique class name, specific to your component, the alternative presentation will apply only to hyperlinks inside your component.
+Because the selector begins with the unique class name specific to your component, the alternative presentation applies only to hyperlinks inside your component.

 ## Handling of CSS vendor prefix

-In SPFx no vendor prefixed style properties are required in the SASS or CSS files of a project.
-If some of the SPFx supported browsers require prefixes they were added after the SASS to CSS compilation automatically.
-This method is also known as auto-prefixing and is a fundamental part of the CSS build chain in SPFx.
+In SharePoint Framework, no vendor prefixed style properties are required in the Sass or CSS files of a project.
+If some of the SharePoint Framework-supported browsers require prefixes, they were added after the Sass to CSS compilation automatically.
+This method is also known as auto-prefixing, and is a fundamental part of the CSS build chain in SharePoint Framework.

-In case a web part should use the new flex box model defined by `display: flex` declaration.
-Some older WebKit-based and Internet Explorer versions require a particular vendor prefix defined in the CSS.
+In case a web part should use the new flex box model defined by the `display: flex` declaration, some older WebKit-based and Internet Explorer versions require a particular vendor prefix defined in the CSS.

 ```css
 .container{